askmike/gekko/README.md

 * Create an easy way to backtest historical data and determine the effectiveness of different paramters.
 * Add more exchanges (such as [bitfloor](https://npmjs.org/package/bitfloor), [campBX](https://npmjs.org/package/campbx) and Bitstamp).
 * Store trade history in levelDB.
+* Add money management (so that the bot will only spend a start amount of X and the profits on top of X).

 ## Credits